 At Alaska Structures, our friendly building specialists will walk you through every step of the purchase process, ship your engineered fabric structure directly to your testing location, and even send a trained crew to set it up, if you so choose.
 We can also advise you on additional structures to complement your drive-through testing station and improve operations, such as portable office solutions or on-site storage, or help create mobile field hospitals and other rapidly deployable medical structures through our partner companies.

-Our No. 1 goal is to promote widespread testing to help stop this virus, and our drive-through testing centers are designed to that end.
+Our No. 1 goal is to promote widespread testing to help stop this virus, and our drive-through testing centers for winter are designed to that end.
 For more information, request a quote online, contact us, or visit our Drive-Through Testing Stations page.